tumagonx/nwjs_docs_old/Third-party-browser-plugins.md

 ## Listing of the loaded plugins

 To see whether your plugins are loaded, you can use `navigator.plugins` in [[Developer Tools|Debugging with devtools]]' console.

+Your application can also use `navigator.plugins`.
+(For example, it's possible to warn the user about a missing plugin or to use a workaround.)